renaissance-benchmarks/renaissance/README.md

   --scratch-base <dir>     Create scratch directories in <dir>.
 Defaults to current directory.
   --keep-scratch           Keep the scratch directories after VM exit.
 Defaults to deleting scratch directories.
   --no-forced-gc           Do not force garbage collection before each measured operation.
 Defaults to forced GC.
-  --no-jvm-check           Do not check benchmark JVM version requirements (always execute selected benchmarks).
+  --no-jvm-check           Do not check benchmark JVM version requirements (for execution or raw-list).
   --list                   Print the names and descriptions of all benchmarks.
-  --raw-list               Print the names of all benchmarks (one per line).
-  --raw-list-compatible    Print the names of benchmarks compatible with this JVM (one per line).
+  --raw-list               Print the names of benchmarks compatible with this JVM (one per line).
   --group-list             Print the names of all benchmark groups (one per line). benchmark-specification  List of benchmarks (or groups) to execute (or 'all').